TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/google-apps-script/index.md

 function helloWorld() {
   Logger.log("Hello, World!");
 }

 ```

 {% endraw %}

-[Hello World](https://sampleprograms.io/projects/hello-world) in [Google Apps Script](https://sampleprograms.io/languages/google-apps-script) was written by:
+Hello World in [Google Apps Script](https://sampleprograms.io/languages/google-apps-script) was written by:

 - Arun Pattni
 - Jeremy Grifski

+This article was written by:

+- Jeremy Grifski
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 09 2018 14:58:56.
-The solution was first committed on May 09 2018 19:50:32.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution